DataDog/documentation/content/en/dashboards/querying/_index.md

 To manually rollup the data, use the [rollup function][8].
 Click the plus sign to the right of the aggregation group and choose `rollup` from the dropdown.
 Then choose how you want to aggregate the data and the interval in seconds.

-This query creates a single line that represents the total available disk space, on average, across all machines rolled up in 60-second buckets:
+This query creates a single line that represents the total available disk space, on average, across all machines rolled up in 1 min buckets:

-{{< img src="dashboards/querying/references-graphing-rollup-example.png" alt="rollup example"  style="width:90%;">}}
+{{< img src="dashboards/querying/references-graphing-rollup-example-2.png" alt="rollup example"  style="width:90%;">}}

 When switching to the JSON view, the query looks like this: